KishorNaik/Modular_Monolithic_Architecture_Api_Express.js/README.md

 - Event-driven architecture, enabling asynchronous operations and decoupled communication
 - Adherence to SOLID principles to ensure clean and maintainable code
 - Separation of concerns using independent modules
+- JWT authentication with HMAC for secure and efficient token validation

 ## Technologies